cassyomondi/Code-Challenge-1/README.md

    Computes the mobile money transaction fee using a 1.5% rule, with min and max fee limits.

 Each challenge prompts the user for input, performs calculations, and displays user-friendly output in the console.

+# Author

+Cassy Omondi

+# License

+This project is licensed under the MIT License.